blottn/vernac/README.md

 optional.parse('ab'); // succeeds and returns 'a' with 'b' still to be parsed optional.parse('b'); //succeeds and returns '' with 'b' still to be parsed
 ```

+## TODO

+- Add tests to verify the result field.
+- Add stronger tests for listeners and ast building